Tangent functional canonical correlation analysis for densities and shapes, with applications to multimodal imaging data: Textural and shape associations of GBM tumors in multimodal MRI

 Next, we investigate associations between shapes of GBM tumor contours extracted from the T1 and T2 MRI modalities.
 We first construct FPC coefficient matrices $\bm C_1 \in \mathbb{R}^{58\times 13},\ \bm C_2 \in \mathbb{R}^{58\times 15}$ for the T1 and T2 GBM tumor shapes, respectively, using option (i) in Section \ref{sec:tcca_pdf}.
-The first 13 FPC directions for T1 and 15 FPC directions for T2 capture at least $80\%$ of the total shape variation for each modality.
+The first 13 FPCs and 15 FPCs for T1 and T2, respectively, capture at least $80\%$ of the total shape variation for each modality.
 We apply the proposed TFCCA approach to estimate the canonical correlations and corresponding canonical variate directions.
 The leading canonical correlations are $(0.8284,~0.7916,~0.7522,~0.7249)$; the subsequent canonical correlations are all smaller than 0.7.
 It appears that the associations between tumor shapes are stronger than the associations between the corresponding voxel value PDFs across the T1 and T2 modalities.
-Figure \ref{fig:pccc2} displays the first four canonical variate directions for each modality.
+Fig. \ref{fig:pccc2} displays the first four canonical variate directions for each modality.
 The large canonical correlations indicate that the shapes of tumors captured by the two modalities share many common features.
 To assess GBM tumor severity, radiologists are often interested in protrusions of the tumor into neighboring tissues.
 It appears that the canonical variate directions estimated using the proposed TFCCA approach capture different types of such protrusions.

 Results of TFCCA applied to paired PDFs and shapes from the same MRI modality are presented in Section 2 in the supplement.